anthology-inc/student-api-samples/DotNetODataClientWithClientCredeitnals/README.md

 - and then calls `CampusNexusStudent-WebApi` to get the a list of Courses, displaying the result

 ![Topology](./ReadmeFiles/console-with-secret.svg)
 For more information on the concepts used in this sample, be sure to read the [Daemon/console application that calls web APIs documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-daemon-overview).

-> ### Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:
+> ### Console/Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:
 >
 > - **application secrets** (also called application password).
 > - **certificates**.